ikoktz/super-mra/README.txt

 Note: With minimal modification, the 2D U-Net network, for instance, can be applied for denoising, to reproduce the results reported in Koktzoglou et al. Magn Reson Med.
 2020 Aug;84(2):825-837. doi: 10.1002/mrm.28179.
 Epub 2020 Jan 23. (https://doi.org/10.1002/mrm.28179).
 For denoising (instead of super-resolution reconstruction), place the noisy volumes in a "input_low_res_Xfold" directory, and the higher signal-to-noise ratio volumes in the "input_high_res" folder.

-Important configuration parameters are found early in the script and in particular, the 'combomatrix' lists which hold several important training and reconstruction parameters.
-Add more more item lists to perform other combinations of tests.
+Important configuration parameters are found early in the "train" and "predict" scripts.
+In particular, the 'combomatrix' lists hold several important training and reconstruction parameters.
+You can add more parameters to these lists.

 Note: 2D U-Net code is not included in the "models.py" file but an excellent version can be found here: https://github.com/pietz/unet-keras